Quantum Ising Model on $(2+1)-$Dimensional Anti$-$de Sitter Space using Tensor Networks: Introduction

 \section{Introduction}

 Gravitational theories are conjectured to be holographic in nature; that is the gravitational degrees of freedom associated with some region of spacetime can be represented by quantum fields residing on the boundary of that region \cite{Susskind,RevModPhys.74.825}.
-In the case of an anti-de Sitter spacetime, the aysymptotic boundary is flat, and the boundary degrees of freedom are encoded in a conformal field theory \cite{Maldacena}.
+In the case of an anti-de Sitter spacetime, the asymptotic boundary is conformally flat, and the boundary theory is a conformal field theory \cite{Maldacena}.
 This holographic correspondence typically maps a weakly coupled bulk gravitational theory to a strongly coupled boundary theory.
-This motivates one to try to study such theories using non-perturbative methods.
-Since Monte Carlo methods cannot be used for these systems because of sign problems one is led to investigate numerical methods that can be used in a Hamiltonian formulation.
-In principle, such calculations could be done using quantum computers, but this is not feasible with current hardware and algorithms.
+This motivates one to try to study such theories using non-perturbative methods such as Monte Carlo sampling.

+Monte Carlo methods work for Euclidean studies of many such systems but sign problems appear for real-time dynamics and certain fermionic/complex-action theories.
+Hence, one is led to investigate numerical methods that can be used in a Hamiltonian formulation.
+In principle, such calculations could be done using quantum computers, but the current hardware and algorithms impose limitations on the size of the system.
 In (1+1) dimensions, classical tensor network methods provide extremely efficient alternatives \cite{SWhite,SCHOLLWOCK201196}.
 However, it is generally thought that such methods will not be effective when they are lifted to (2+1) dimensional systems \cite{SCHOLLWOCK201196} due to the need for very large bond dimensions.
 In this paper we will show that the constant ratio of bulk to boundary sites, which is typical of hyperbolic lattices, allows us to use MPS methods reliably in system sizes larger than a regular $2d$ square lattice.
 In fact these methods can be adapted to study such systems with as many as a few hundred lattice sites.